Uniform density in matroids, matrices and graphs: Real representable matroids

 We will call the measure in Theorem \ref{th: real UD matroids have determinantal measures} a \emph{determinantal measure} of $M$ and write $\mu_{X}$, where $X$ is the distinguished representation guaranteed by the theorem.
 This terminology refers to the fact that $\mu_X$ is called a \emph{projection determinantal measure} in the context of determinantal point processes, see for instance \cite{lyons_2003_determinantal}.

 In practice, the vector $w$ in Lemma \ref{lemma: Birch point} can be calculated using the so-called ``operator scaling'' algorithm \cite{garg_2018_algorithmic}.
 This iterative algorithm computes the appropriate scaling of the columns of a representation $X$, such that the corresponding determinantal measure $\mu_X$ in Theorem \ref{th: real UD matroids have determinantal measures} is $E$-uniform.
-In fact, this approach gives an efficient algorithm to decide whether or not a real matroid is strictly uniformly dense. \Polynomialtime

-\begin{proof} This result follows directly from the theory of operator scaling.
-Theorem 1.2 in \cite{garg_2018_algorithmic} says that there is a polynomial-time algorithm to test if a given point lies inside a so-called Brascamp--Lieb polytope, which is a polytope determined by some matrix $B$; Section 8 in \cite{garg_2018_algorithmic} establishes that matroid polytopes of real matroids with representation $X$ are examples of Brascamp--Lieb polytopes, where $X$ takes the role of $B$ (this is originally a result due to Barthe \cite{barthe_1998_reverse}). \end{proof}

-We refer to \cite{garg_2018_algorithmic} for further details on the precise conditions for `polynomial time'; in short, this means polynomial in the bit size of the representation matrix $X$.
-Since graphic matroids are representable with a distinguished and easy to construct representation (see Example \ref{example: incidence matrix}), Theorem \ref{theorem: uniform density is polynomial} implies that uniformly dense graphs can be recognized efficiently: \begin{corollary} There is a polynomial-time algorithm that tests if a graph $G$ is uniformly dense and, if it is not, outputs a set of edges whose density is larger than the density of the graph. \end{corollary}
+This algorithm is another way to test if a real representable matroid is uniformly dense (see Corollary \ref{corollary: testing uniform density}).
+Moreover, the theory of operator scaling, for instance Theorem 1.2 in \cite{garg_2018_algorithmic}, guarantees that this approach is also efficient.

-The second lemma we use is a linear-algebraic identity that follows from the theory of determinantal point processes; see for instance \cite{lyons_2003_determinantal}. \begin{lemma} Let $T$ be an orthogonal projection matrix of size $n$ and rank $k$.
+The second lemma we use is a linear-algebraic identity that follows from the theory of determinantal point processes; recall that we write $e_S$ for the indicator vector of a subset $S\subseteq [n]$. \begin{lemma} Let $T$ be an orthogonal projection matrix of size $n$ and rank $k$.
 Then